Friday, May 26, 2023

 "An American Tail: The Musical" at Children's Theatre Company

 How did it take more than 35 years for the animated movie musical An American Tail to be adapted into a stage musical?!
 I guess because it's not part of the Disney machine.
 But for anyone who has been waiting for it, this world premiere production at Children's Theatre Company is worth the wait!
 And it couldn't come at a better time, with the recent rise in anti-Semitic and anti-immigrant sentiment (although sadly that's never gone out of style).
-This "American Tail" shows us the best version of American, where "anything is possible if we work together."
+This "American Tail" shows us the best version of America, where "anything is possible if we work together."
 Unfortunately there are indeed cats* in America (read: anti-Semitism, racism, sexism, classism, ignorance, poverty, oppression), but if oppressed groups work together instead of fighting against each other, as the oppressors try to make them do, we can make a world in which everyone can achieve the American dream - the one that's promised to everyone but denied to many.
 That sounds like a lot for a kids' show, but it's also a really fun and engaging show that's such a joy to watch, no matter your age.
 It doesn't feel like a "lesson," but kids may walk away with a better understanding of the immigrant experience and the inclusive community America was always meant to be.
 Or better yet - their parents will, because grown-ups seem to be the ones who don't get it these days.

 Saturday, May 6, 2023